nonoscred/Run4Fun/README.md

     php app/console doctrine:schema:update --force

-And load the wordpress table with the dump locate src/R4F/dump/wp_run4fun.sql.gz
+And load the wordpress table with the dump locate in src/R4F/dump/wp_run4fun.sql.gz

 Don't forget to fix cache and log permissions.
 For ubuntu users: